MultiSafepay/docs/content/payment-methods/bancontact.md

 - Bancontact WIP is only available to low-risk, high-volume merchants (25,000 transactions quarterly), within the SEPA area.
 - Applies to services only, not physical products.
-- You must have easy-to-use procedures in place for refunds, cancellations, and disputes.
+- You must have easy-to-use procedures in place for refunds, cancelations, and disputes.
 - Customers must be able to add, update, and delete their stored payment details.
 - You must be able to continually demonstrate low rates of fraudulent transactions, or access to your merchant wallet may be revoked.